dlt-hub/dlt/docs/website/blog/2023-05-15-hacker-news-gpt-4-dashboard-demo.md

 1. We first deployed our `dlt` pipeline using GitHub Actions to allow new comments to be loaded to BigQuery daily
 2. We then wrote a Python script that could pull new comments from BigQuery into the VM and we scheduled to run it daily using crontab
 3. This Python script also calls the `gpt-4` API to generate summaries only for the new comments
-4. Finally, this Python script updates the CSV file that is being read by the streamlit app to create the dashboard
+4. Finally, this Python script updates the CSV file that is being read by the streamlit app to create the dashboard.
+Check it out [here](http://34.28.70.28:8502/)!

+Follow the accompanying [GitHub repo](https://github.com/dlt-hub/hacker-news-gpt-4-dashboard-demo) to create your own Hacker News/GPT-4 dashboard.